nathanboktae/mocha-phantomjs-core/README.md

 #### `timeout`

 Time in milliseconds after the page loads that `mocha.run` needs to be called.
+Also sets mocha's root suite timeout.
 Defaults to 10 seconds.

 #### `viewportSize`